alextanhongpin/Zeit/README.md

-# module-boilerplate
+# Zeit.js

-Boilerplate to create js library
+A JavaScript datetime library for datetime calculations.

 ### Usage